Bns_merger_graphic_squashed

 Mission

-As defined in the LIGO Laboratory Charter, LIGO’s mission is to open the field of gravitational-wave astrophysics through the direct detection of gravitational waves.
-LIGO detectors use laser interferometry to measure the distortions in space-time occurring between stationary, hanging masses (mirrors) caused by passing gravitational waves.
-LIGO is a national facility for gravitational-wave research, providing opportunities for the broader scientific community to participate in detector development, observations and data analysis.
+As defined in the LIGO Laboratory Charter, the mission of the U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory is to open the field of gravitational-wave astrophysics through the direct detection of gravitational waves.
+Our detectors use laser interferometry to measure the distortions in space-time occurring between stationary, hanging masses (mirrors) caused by passing gravitational waves.
+NSF LIGO is a national facility for gravitational-wave research, providing opportunities for the broader scientific community to participate in detector development, observations and data analysis.